Blog

 The data preparation process involves:

-Data Integration: Integrate your data source such as a Salesforce or HubSpot CRM directly on to the platform.
+Integrate your data source such as a Salesforce or HubSpot CRM directly on to the platform.
 You won’t have to waste time with manual extractions of data.
 Simply plug in the data source and start preparing the data.

-Data Profiling: This is a crucial step to data cleaning.
-It helps you assess the quality of your data and identify problems within the data source at a row level.
+This is a crucial step to data cleaning.
+Data profiling helps you assess the quality of your data and identify problems within the data source at a row level.
 For instance, you can see which of your data rows have missing email addresses or ZIP codes.
 You won’t know what to fix if you can’t see what’s wrong and data quality issues are so deeply ingrained, that it simply misses common observation.
 You might not even know some of your fields have non-printable characters or punctuation marks within your phone or address data.
 These invisible problems later become a bottleneck and make it difficult to ensure a smooth enrichment process.

 data profiling